Justin Vega

 Research Interests

-I am a first year PhD student currently working in the Cool Worlds Lab with David Kipping on the oblateness of exoplanets.
+I am a second year PhD student currently working on classifying transients with machine learning.
 My general research interests lie in statistical methods and detectability in observational astronomy.

 I recently graduated from Northeastern University with a B.S in Physics and Philosophy.
-My previous work in astronomy includes imaging simulated observations of black holes with the next-generation Event Horizon Telescope project, as well as testing a statistical inference emission model for protoplanetary disks.
+My previous work in astronomy includes modeling oblate exoplanet transits, imaging simulated observations of black holes with the next-generation Event Horizon Telescope project, as well as testing a statistical inference emission model for protoplanetary disks.

 Outside of research, I am passionate about all things music performance and composition, home cooking, and photography.